hyosung11/Launch-School/Courses/journal.md

 10:31 Got into a groove and almost through 50% of the study guide topics.
 I decided to train here rather than take the time to go back and forth to the gym.

 19:17 Short power outage and lost some work.
 I'm not sure what yet.

+## 20210924 금요일

+05:27 Ready to study.

+06:51 After the study session with Alex and Laurent, I'm working on my study guide, but I realize that I really just need to know my shit and not rely too much on the glossary.